cristianlivella/cryptax/README.md

 **please note**: these are the considerations this software does, but they may not be the correct ones!
 DYOR and/or consult an expert!

+---

+**\*** regarding column 9 of the transactions.csv file, I know what you're thinking!
+It probably would have been the most useful feature of this software, but right now it's to be done by hand.
+This is for legacy reasons, I started doing it with an excel sheet and formulas and have continued that way.
+Surely in the future these calculations will be integrated into the software!
+Don't worry, just have a little patience.